Complete Guide: Self-Hosted Mautic Marketing Automation on Ubuntu

 sudo mysql_secure_installation

-Step 5: Create MySQL Database and User for Mautic
+Step 5: Creating Mautic Database and User

 sudo mysql

-CREATE USER 'mauticuser'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'mauticuser'@'localhost' IDENTIFIED BY 'YourSecurePassword123!';

 GRANT ALL PRIVILEGES ON mautic.* TO 'mauticuser'@'localhost';